Gretschi/THD_Latex_Exam_Vorlagen/README.md

 ## Requirements

 The main requirements are a reasonable LaTeX setup and Python (3) for the dynamic parts.
-A makefile is used to streamline the LaTeX compilation process.
+[Latexmk](https://www.ctan.org/pkg/latexmk/) is used to streamline the LaTeX compilation process.
 [Jinja2](https://palletsprojects.com/p/jinja/) is used as template engine.
 The DNS example depends on the [`cairosvg`](https://cairosvg.org/) module to convert the SVG input file to a PNG file usable by LaTeX.